What are the Steps to follow to get Consent Orders from the Court

 - Two (2) different main documents must be prepared:

-- Terms of Settlement (also known as Minutes of Consent);
+- Terms of Settlement (also known as Minutes of Consent or Proposed Orders) (see below if you are from Western Australia);

 - If Superannuation Split Orders – the signed Minutes of Consent must be sent to the Trustee of the Superannuation Fund and the letter in return confirming the Superannuation Fund will comply with the Superannuation Split Orders must be sent to the Court.

-- The Application for Consent Orders must be signed by both parties;
+- The Application for Consent Orders and the Proposed Orders/Terms of Settlement, must be signed by both parties;

 - It is not mandatory to have independent legal advice before the Application is signed, however if a party has had independent legal advice, their legal adviser will also sign the Application;